Alejandro Villanueva: I threw Steelers teammates under bus unintentionally

 "Whatever we do we're going to do 100%, we're going to do together," said Tomlin.
 "We're not going to let divisive times or divisive individuals affect our agenda."

-RELATED: VERIFY: Are NFL football players required to stand for the National Anthem?

 Villanueva and his teammates indicated a day later that his presence outside the tunnel actually occurred accidentally rather than by design.
 He said he had wanted to see the flag before the game but was still outside when the anthem began, at which point he did not want to move.
-Yet he subsequently felt as if he'd broken ranks.
+Yet he subsequently felt as if he'd broken ranks and admitted there was pressure to stand from fellow veterans, including those injured in wars abroad.

 "Unfortunately, I threw (my teammates) under the bus, unintentionally," he said.
 "Every single time I see that picture of me standing by myself, I feel embarrassed.